gitpitch/gitpitch/docs/desktop/README.md

 !> To unlock offline publishing features for your slide decks [activate paid service](https://gitpitch.com/pricing).

 Beyond slide development and presenting the desktop app makes it very simple to share slide decks with your audience.
-With just one click the offline publishing manager lets you export any slide deck as a PDF document or a PPTX slide deck.
+With just one click the offline publishing manager lets you export any slide deck as a PDF document, as a PPTX slide deck, or as a self-contained HTML bundle.

 ![Screenshot showing the Desktop Offline Publishing Manager](../_images/gitpitch-desktop-offline-publishing.png)

 PDF is a highly portable document format that is great for sharing or printing any slide deck.
-While PPTX slides can be viewed in Microsoft PowerPoint, LibreOffice, Apple Keynote, and Google Slides.
+PPTX slides can be viewed in Microsoft PowerPoint, LibreOffice, Apple Keynote, and Google Slides.
+While your HTML slides can be published by copying the exported files under your own website or [GitHub Pages](https://pages.github.com/).

 For further details see the [Desktop Offline Publishing Guide](/desktop/publishing.md).